scheb/2fa/Resources/doc/configuration.md

                 csrf_token_generator: security.csrf.token_manager # CSRF protection will be enabled if a service id of CsrfTokenManagerInterface is given.
 Default: null
                 csrf_parameter: _csrf_token                       # The default CSRF parameter name
                 csrf_token_id: two_factor                         # The default CSRF token id, used for generating the token value.
 It is advised to use a different id per form

+                # If you have multiple user providers registered, Symfony's security extension requires you to configure
+                # a user provider.
+You're forced to configure this node, although it doesn't have any effect on the
+                # TwoFactorBundle.
+So set this to any of you user providers, it doesn't matter which one.
+                provider: any_user_provider
 ```

 For detailed information on the authentication methods see the individual documentation: